This photograph was taken at the Oka Peace Camp, which was set up in solidarity with the Kanehsatake resistance. (Amy Gottlieb)

 An image of Doreen Silversmith at the Oka Peace Camp.
 (Amy Gottlieb)

 These tactics—starving protesters out—mimic the many ways that the state has used hunger to suppress the actions and lives of Indigenous people in Canada.
-In his book Clearing the Plains, James Daschuk has traced in part how famines were exploited to force Indigenous peoples off their lands, to rely on government assistance for food, and the neglect that followed, leading to starvation, illness and death.
+In his book Clearing the Plains, James Daschuk has traced how famines were exploited to force Indigenous peoples off their land and to create Indigenous reliance on government assistance for food, and then the neglect that followed, leading to starvation, illness, and death.
 It is difficult to mobilize in the face of starvation; the already-challenging circumstances of resistance are made more difficult by the physiological consequences of cupboards long-bare.
 In Nova Scotia, these histories echo in the current attack on the rights of Mi’kmaw fishers to harvest lobster year-round for food, ceremony, and to make a moderate living.
 Hunger is one of the many ways that control of Indigenous resistance continues on through the systems that keep certain people starving while others are enabled to thrive.

 A political cartoon from the October 1990 issue of Feminist Action (p.5).

-The image shows a member of the Sureté du Quebec in riot gear saying, “Halt” to white woman carrying groceries.
-The woman, who also has a baby in a stroller, is stating, “You guys don’t embarrass very easily, do you.”
+The image shows a member of the Sureté du Quebec in riot gear saying, “Halt” to a white woman carrying groceries.
+The woman, who also has a baby in a stroller, is stating, “You guys don’t embarrass very easily, do you?”